Kinda-Nefarious/KInda-Nefarious/README.md

 - 🌱 I’m currently learning **Terraform, Full stack development and Cloud**

-- 👨‍💻 All of my projects are available at [rufaronyakudya.com](rufaronyakudya.com)
+- 👨‍💻 All of my projects and blog posts are available at [rufaronyakudya.com](rufaronyakudya.com)

 - 💬 Ask me about **Cloud, AI and Infrastructure as code**